Title IX Complaint Process

-The complaint should be presented to the compliance officer.
+The complaint should be presented to the Title IX coordinator.
 All complaints should be filed in writing and signed by the complainant.
-If a complainant is unable to put a complaint in writing due to conditions such as a disability or illiteracy, District staff shall assist him/her in the filing of the complaint.
+If a complainant is unable to put a complaint in writing due to conditions such as a disability or illiteracy, district staff shall assist him/her in the filing of the complaint.
 (5 CCR 4600) Individuals may file a complaint pursuant to the Uniform Complaint Procedure (UCP) as set forth in District Administrative Regulation No. 1312.3, which can be found at Uniformed Complaint Procedure.
 Please contact the Title IX Coordinator, as identified above, if you have any questions.

 In order to file a complaint with the District, individuals must file the complaint as discussed above within six months of the discrimination occurring or awareness of the discrimination (5 CCR 4630(b)).
 If you have any questions about this time limit, or if you believe your complaint may be outside this time requirement but want to explore other options, please contact the Title IX Coordinator.

 For more information regarding filing a complaint with OCR, please see